-j.
 Judges top tips for competitors

-- Read the competitor brief and use all of the planning time to best effect - identify which elements you are familiar with and comfortable completing - determine a logical order to work through the brief - prepare / check any equipment or resources before starting. - When working through the brief remember the principles of: - empowerment
+- read the competitor brief and use all of the planning time to best effect - identify which elements you are familiar with and comfortable completing - determine a logical order to work through the brief - prepare / check any equipment or resources before starting. - when working through the brief remember the principles of empowerment, protection, prevention, proportionality, partnership and accountability. - learn to manage your time effectively when completing each exercise has a specified duration, so practice working to time and under pressure to perfect your timing - "get into the zone" being in the right mental state of total focus will help you overcome any feelings of doubt or worry about outcomes and being distracted when competing - if a part of an exercise has not gone as well as you might have wanted don't worry or dwell on it - just draw a line under that aspect and focus on fulfilling other aspects of your brief.

-- protection

-- prevention

-- proportionality

-- partnership

-- accountability.

-- learn to manage your time effectively when completing each exercise has a specified duration, so practice working to time and under pressure to perfect your timing

-- "get into the zone" being in the right mental state of total focus will help competitors overcome any feelings of doubt or worry about outcomes and being distracted when competing

-- if a part of an exercise has not gone as well as you might have wanted don't worry or dwell on it just draw a line under that aspect and focus on fulfilling other aspects of your brief.